mattkchao/Azure_ELK_Infrastructure/README.md

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate configurations of the ELK machine.
 No configuration was performed manually, which is advantageous because it saves a significant amount of time.

 The playbook implements the following tasks:
 - use apt module to install docker.io